learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 ## Summary
 In this lesson we looked at a common paradox called a "Class Size Paradox", which deals with differences in observation by different people based on their circumstances.

 Note that this phenomenon is not limited to class sizes, but may also work with other similar scenarios.
-This paradox can can become really complicated due to large number of involved individuals and huge variations in the probabilities of their observations, based on their settings.
+This paradox can become really complicated due to the large number of involved individuals and huge variations in the probabilities of their observations, based on their settings.